ChihChuanCheng/Li-Gyro/README.md

 **Figure 1.
 Configuration of Li-Gyro**

 Regarding transmitter, as described above, Li-Gyro can be controlled by smartphone with V7RC installed ([Android](https://play.google.com/store/apps/details?id=com.v7idea.v7rcliteandroidsdkversion&hl=zh_TW&gl=US), [iPhone](https://apps.apple.com/tw/app/v7rc/id1390983964)).
-For users who love physical touch of joystick while flying a RC aircraft, the code for Gamepad is also provided together with Li-Gyro.
+For user who loves physical touch of joystick while flying a RC aircraft, a gamepad is also provided together with Li-Gyro.
+Figure 2 shows the configuration of a gamepad.
+Gamepad is powered by 14500 lipo battery (4.2V).
+ESP32 is selected as the main processor, because it supports both bluetooth and WiFi simultaneously.
+Four buttons can be configured on the gamepad, which are SWA, SWB, button S on left joystick, and button P on right joystick.
+Joystick is designed for lefthand throttle.
+In other words, left joystick is for throttle and rudder, while right joystick is for elevator and aileron.
+For standalone option, OLED is used as panel to display gamepad status.

 ![Gamepad specification](https://github.com/ChihChuanCheng/Li-Gyro/blob/main/Gamepad[en].png)

+**Figure 2.
+Configuration of Gamepad**

 ## Introduction to open sources
 ### Receiver